philippe44/mdnssvc/README.md

 I've also added a small real responder

 # Building
+The bin/ directory contains pre-built binary, but you can easily re-generate them all.

 To cross-compile, add the following compilers
 ```
 x86     => sudo apt install gcc make gcc-i686-linux-gnu binutils-i686-linux-gnu